Grocery Shopping App

 A software concept to streamline the shopping process, allowing users to gain information on the grocery store layout, product availability, and keep track of their grocery list.

-The consistency of products and layouts between grocery stores vary making it difficult to know if a store carries the item you’re looking for, and if it does, where the location of that item is.
+Consistency of products and layouts between grocery stores vary, making it difficult to know if a store carries the item you’re looking for, and if it does, where the location of that item is.

-Users need a way that they can shop without having to waste time looking, while leveraging the technology that they already use on a daily basis.
+Users need a way that they can shop without having to waste time looking, while also leveraging the technology that they already use.

 Speed is important to shoppers.
-In 2016, 45% of shoppers choose the store based on how easy it is to get in and out quickly.
-(Source)
+In 2016, 45% of shoppers chose the store based on how easy it is to get in and out quickly. [marketingmag.com]

 Hannah is 36 and married with two children, ages 2 and 6.
 She stays home with her kids during the day and enjoys baking, hikes, and time with her family.